 On movie nights, set up the included media screen and gather the family—decide beforehand who makes the popcorn.

-This is a 12-person tent, featuring three rooms and measures in total 21 feet by 17 feet by 86 inches.
+This is an 18-person tent, featuring three rooms and measures in total 21 feet by 17 feet by 86 inches.
 It can fit four queen-sized airbeds and has a center height of 86 inches.
 This tent features wall panel windows and a mesh roof for ventilation as well as an oversized entryway.
 It also includes three room dividers.
 The weight of this tent is 81.04 pounds, and it’s suitable for three seasons, excluding winter.
 It includes two rope lights, e-port, media screen, hanging shelves, built-in storage pockets, and built-in closets.

 This is a 14-person tent, featuring two rooms and measures in total 15 by 15 feet.
 It can fit four queen-sized airbeds with a center height of 92 inches.
 This tent features seven windows and a mesh ceiling for ventilation and two doors for easy access.
 It also includes a sewn-in room divider.
 The carry weight of this tent is 39.6 pounds, and it’s suitable for three seasons, excluding winter.
 It includes a big movie screen with a hanging media pocket, two e-ports, and hanging organizers.

-This is a 16-person tent, featuring three rooms and measures in total 22 by 16 by 6.7 feet.
+This is a 20-person tent, featuring three rooms and measures in total 22 by 16 by 6.7 feet.
 It can fit four queen-sized airbeds and has a center height of 80 inches.
 This tent features nine windows and a mesh ceiling for ventilation as well as three entryways.
 It also includes two sewn-in room dividers.
 The assembled weight of this tent is 43.7 pounds, and it’s suitable for three seasons, excluding winter.
 It includes three e-ports, a sizeable movable movie screen with a hanging media pocket, and a clip-in gear loft.

 These tents are excellent options for camping families.
 They have a lot to offer and are ideal choices for camping during the warmer months of the year.
 With lots of ventilation options, you and your family can be comfortable during the day.